axayb/student-management/README.md

 3. setup your databse connection in ".env"   (run "php artisan config:cache if env not loaded")

-4. run "php artisan migrate --fresh"
+4. run "php artisan migrate --seed"

 5. run the project